-GATE Magnet Program
+GATE Magnet & Magnet-AAP Program

 The Magnet program is a GATE program offered at four Middle School sites – Clayton, Pine, Sky Ranch and Swope.
-Students may enter Magnet as incoming sixth or seventh grade students, although there are more openings when entering in sixth grade.
+Students may enter Magnet as incoming sixth or seventh grade students, although there are more openings when entering sixth grade.
 Magnet is accelerated and enriched in the four core academic content areas.
 Core classes in Magnet contain only gifted learners who have been accepted into the Magnet program.
 Teachers in the four core content areas are all GT endorsed.
-The curriculum is specific to Magnet and goes beyond typical MS standards expected, therefore successful Magnet students typically enter High School one year ahead in science, two years ahead in mathematics and already writing and researching at the HS level.
+The curriculum is specific to Magnet and goes beyond typical MS standards expected.
+Therefore, successful Magnet students typically enter High School one year ahead in science, two years ahead in mathematics and already writing and researching at the HS level.

-No, however your student does need to be enrolled in the WCSD.
+No, however, your student does need to be enrolled in the WCSD.
 For students accepted into the Magnet program, we will work with the Magnet site registrars to obtain a variance to attend your Magnet site.
 Please continue to stay enrolled in the WCSD at your zoned school, and we will take care of the rest.

 The Magnet program does not provide transportation.
 If a Magnet student lives within a zone for transportation to a Magnet site, that student is welcome to ride the bus.